-The 18th edition wiring regulations changes are set to come into effect on the 1st July 2018.
+The 18th edition wiring regulations changes are set to come into effect on the 1st of July 2018.
 The previous IET wiring regulations (17th edition 3rd amendment) will cease to be the latest standard.
 The changes will affect contractors and consumers alike.
 The IET wiring regulations are non-statutory, meaning they are not an absolute law.
 Although if not followed, you can find yourself foul of the EAW (Electricity at work regulations).

 Regulation 722 - The electric vehicle regulations